 - Add some processed or synthetic fibre—such as Metamucil or Prodiem—to your diet each day.

 - Try a stool softener, such as Colace, if your stools are very hard.

 - Try a rectal glycerin suppository.
 Follow the directions on the label.
 Do not use more often than recommended on the label.

 - You may occasionally need to try a laxative.
-If your teen has constipation problems, talk to your teen's doctor
+If your teen has constipation problems, talk to your teen's doctor before trying laxatives.

 - Osmotic laxatives (such as Fleet Phospho-Soda, Milk of Magnesia, or RestoraLAX) and non-absorbable sugars (such as lactulose or sorbitol) hold fluids in the intestine.
 They also draw fluids into the intestine from other tissue and blood vessels.
 This extra fluid in the intestines makes the stool softer and easier to pass.
 Drink plenty of water when you use this type of laxative.

 - Stimulant laxatives (such as Ex-Lax) increase the movement of stool through the intestine.
 Use these preparations sparingly.
 Overuse of stimulant laxatives decreases the tone and sensation in the large intestine, causing dependence on using laxatives.
 Regular use may interfere with your body's ability to absorb vitamin D and calcium, which can weaken your bones.
 Do not use laxatives for longer than 2 weeks without consulting your doctor.

 - Talk to your doctor before using an enema.
 Your doctor may need to check your symptoms or may suggest a different way to treat your constipation.

 Call your doctor if any of the following occur during home treatment: